Maskedman99/covidstats/README.md

 ## License

-This project is licensed under the terms of the [GNU GPLv3](/LICENSE).
+This project is licensed under the terms of the [GNU GPL version 3](/LICENSE) or any later version.